-COMPLETING YOUR OCF-3 CERTIFICATE FOLLOWING A CAR ACCIDENT
+COMPLETING YOUR OCF-3 DISABILITY CERTIFICATE FOLLOWING A CAR ACCIDENT

 Insurance companies require that you take quick action when applying for Accident Benefits.
+It is very important that you submit an application for Accident Benefits as soon as possible.
 Insurance companies require that you notify them of an accident within 7 days, and further give you 30 days in which to complete this form and submit all of the paperwork.
 They provide you with notice that should you miss any deadlines, your Accident Benefits may be delayed.

 Accident Benefits insurers have been relying on the governing legislation that allows insurers to avoid paying certain benefits, namely section 36(3) of the Statutory Accident Benefits Schedule which says that “An applicant who fails to submit a complete disability certificate is not entitled to a specified benefit for any period before the completed disability certificate is submitted”.
 While we may have many strong arguments as to why insurers must still pay the benefits even before the Disability Certificate is submitted, it is still best practice to get the OCF-3 submitted as quickly as possible.